nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Name of policy to search for

 Examples:
-* `findPolicy Insurance` Finds people with Insurance Policy as their tag
+* `findPolicy Insurance` Find clients with Insurance Policy as their tag

 ![result for findPolicy Insurance](images/findPolicyInsurance.PNG)